1. Home

 Spaces are the heartbeat of a healthy community.
 Each Space has its own focused feed, so conversations stay organised and relevant rather than piling up in a single overwhelming thread.

-Five Space types come built-in and are available the moment your Community goes live:
+Six Space types come built-in and are available the moment your Community goes live:

 Q&A: Structured peer support at scale.
 Students post questions, peers and your team answer, and the best answer gets pinned to the top of each thread.
 Questions are tied to your content, so support stays in context rather than getting buried in your inbox or a generic Facebook Group.
 The more active your community becomes, the more Q&A runs itself.